Production

 The Bottom Line

 DSPy.rb’s observability isn’t an add-on feature—it’s architectural.
-The async telemetry system provides production-grade visibility without the typical complexity or performance costs.
+The executor-driven telemetry system provides production-grade visibility without the typical complexity or performance costs.

 You get Matrix-level visibility into your LLM workflows, but without needing to be Neo to understand what’s happening.

 This feature is available in DSPy.rb v0.25.0+.
-The async telemetry optimizations are part of the ongoing improvements to DSPy.rb’s production readiness.
+The concurrency-aware telemetry optimizations are part of the ongoing improvements to DSPy.rb’s production readiness.